 What I have noticed on my own adventures is that your airfare will usually be the most expensive part of your trip.
 Getting yourself to your destination is the first step, and over the years I have discovered some really sneaky ways to find the best deals on plane tickets.

 Ready to start exploring?
-Here are my top tips and tricks on how to find the cheapest flights:
+Here are my top 5 tips on how to find the cheapest flights:

 I usually start my search with Skyscanner.
 Skyscanner has been my favorite bargain hunting tool since my very first solo trip – I found my roundtrip flight to Phuket, Thailand for $500 USD this way!
 Even if I don’t know exactly where I want to go yet, or when, I use this site to simply browse what’s available and see if I can come across any deals I just can’t pass up.